 - Trash and recycling should be disposed of in the appropriate containers.

 - Wipes are provided on levels 1, 2 & 3.
-Please only use the disinfecting wipes on the tables and keyboards, not the computer monitors.
+Disinfecting wipes should be used on the tables and keyboards but not the computer monitors.

 Food & Drink Is Prohibited In The Following Spaces: